 How Much Does it Cost?

-For more information on surgery costs and other factors, speak to your eye surgeon about laser cataract surgery today.
+For more information on surgery costs and other factors, speak to your eye surgeon about the exciting advancements in laser cataract surgery today.

 [Updated March 20, 2019]

 About the Reviewer

 Dr. Rany Woo is a cataract surgery specialist with extensive experience implanting specialty intraocular lenses such as the Symfony, Symfony Toric, Tecnis multifocal and Toric intraocular lenses to treat astigmatism.
 In addition to her expertise in the field of cataract surgery, Dr. Woo also performs LASIK, PRK, Pterygium Surgery and additional vision correction services at the Laser Eye Center, one of the largest refractive surgery centers in California.

 Dr. Woo earned a B.S. in Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT), and her M.D. with highest distinction at Yale Medical School, followed by an ophthalmology residency at the renowned UCLA, Jules Stein Eye Institute.